NicolasBrg/NBPokeChestDecoration/README.md

 https://discord.gg/u4hyCtybbr

 ## Permission
-No permissions are required to use the plugin, however you will need the **nbpokechestdecoration.admin** permission to give the PokeChestDecoration.
+No permissions are required to use the plugin, however you will need the **nbpokechestdecoration.admin** permission to give the PokeChestDecoration and have access to public mode.

 ## Usage
 You just have to do a right click on the ground with a PokeChestDecoration to make it appear.
 You can collect it by right clicking on it.